tomas-fryza/vhdl-course/Labs/04-segment/README.md

 ------------------------------------------------------------------------
 -- Architecture body for top level
 ------------------------------------------------------------------------
-architecture behavioral of top is begin
+architecture Behavioral of top is begin

     --------------------------------------------------------------------